inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 in the remainder of the vocabulary.
-  - This is just a general guideline when working with RDF in general, as relative IRIs should generally be avoided **_in vocabularies_**, since they make it harder to process the vocabulary in isolation (i.e. any processor will need to provide a base IRI to convert any relative IRIs into absolute IRIs, as mandated by RDF itself).
+  - This is just a general guideline when working with RDF in general, as relative IRIs should generally be avoided **_in vocabularies_**, since they make it harder to process the vocabulary in isolation (i.e., any processor will need to provide a base IRI to convert any relative IRIs into absolute IRIs, as mandated by RDF itself).